vinarmani/truf-node/deployments/infra/README.md

 ### 1. Auto-generated Configuration

-This method dynamically generates the TSN node configuration during deployment.
+This method dynamically generates the TN node configuration during deployment.
 It deploys both the launch templates and the instances from these templates.

 #### Example Command: